 The good news is that chipsets meant for embedded applications have longer lifecycles by default, easily lasting you five to seven years.
 A Long Term Servicing Channel (LTSC) product has a 10-year lifecycle, making it perfect for industrial applications.

 Not only does an embedded industrial PC with a long lifecycle reduce expenses, but also ensures stability.
 You are guaranteed to be able to get replacement parts and compatible peripherals throughout its lifecycle, saving you the hassle of upgrading every couple of years.

 Industrial computers are rarely deployed in sterile air-conditioned rooms.
 Most embedded PCs work long hours in dusty, high-temperature environments with the occasional jarring impact thrown in.
 You need a durable system that can last through it all.

 Rugged embedded computers are designed to do just that.
 They use components functional in high temperatures and employ fanless cooling to minimize dust intake.
 The best of these PCs are impact resistant as well.

 Even if your industrial application doesn’t boast of particularly rigorous working conditions, it is a great idea to prioritize durability.
-There is no such thing as being too safe, and a durable industrial PC can reduce frequent system breakdowns.
+There is no such thing as being too safe, and a durable embedded industrial PC can reduce frequent system breakdowns.

 Situations change, and needs evolve over time.
 A PC that met your requirements two years ago might not be good enough right now.
-Ensuring that your industrial PC can be extended with additional features future proofs your investment.
+Ensuring that your embedded industrial PC can be extended with additional features future proofs your investment.